-Then there would be the presence of those who thought they could save the lost souls wandering dejected down the spit-spattered sidewalks, but religious zealots of all stripes still were unknowingly smeared with the same grime that coated 42nd Street.
-And it's these characters that make up a large part of Richard Sandler's epic 1999 documentary The Gods of Times Square.
-For seven years, Sandler--who remains a practicing documentarian and still photographer--roamed the area, pointing his camera towards his subjects and grilling them about their spiritual beliefs.
+Then there would be the presence of those who thought they could save all the lost souls wandering dejected down the spit-spattered sidewalks.
+Nevertheless, religious zealots of all stripes still were unknowingly smeared with the same grime that coated 42nd Street.
+And it's these colorful, proselytizing characters that make up a large part of Richard Sandler's epic 1999 documentary The Gods of Times Square.
+For seven years, Sandler--who remains a practicing documentarian and acclaimed still photographer--roamed the area, pointing his camera towards his subjects and grilling them about their spiritual beliefs.

 He catches the Jews for Jesus hawking their dichotomous dogma.
 Militant blacks are emphatically out in force, screaming about how they are the real chosen ones, and how the white man was put here "to be the Devil on Earth."
 Hasidics hold fourth from a massive trailer that blasts klezmer music through the city air.
 A Christian semi-raps through his bullhorn, warning us that, come rapture, we're going to be "roasting on our roaster, while we're toasting on our toaster and we're coasting on our coaster" (remember, this was pre-2000, the Christian year of the supposed Armageddon).
-Jimmy, a personable, beatific rocker dude with a Madonna obsession (the singer, not Jesus' mom) confesses that the Son of God has already come back to Earth and that he knows who he is.
-An elusively poetic Muslim with a priest's collar and a bottle-bottom glasses dodges giving away any answers to the Eternal Questions.
+Jimmy, a personable, beatific rocker dude with a Madonna obsession (the singer, not Jesus' mom) confesses that the Son of God has already come back to Earth.
+An elusively poetic Muslim with a priest's collar and a bottle-bottom glasses dodges answers to the Eternal Questions.
 A homeless man, in one of my favorite segments, has wisdom to spare regarding the flow of energy and the fabric of life.
 A flamboyant, bow-tied older gentleman condemns the lack of spirit in the city.
 A long-standing hot dog joint has its final day in business, culminating in the owner's saddened, physically-challenged son's rendition of Springsteen's "Hungry Heart."
-And a hilariously addled, porn-addicted businessman mightily resists a disciple's efforts to rescue his butt from eternal damnation.
+And a hilariously, scarilyporn-addicted businessman mightily resists a disciple's efforts to rescue his butt from eternal damnation.
 The array of stubborn misfits here is dazzling, and long gone from Manhattan.

 Daniel Brown's ethereal editing style transforms Sandler's arty portrayal of the Times Square milieu further into dreamlike territory, with musically-timed cuts of gigantic fashion ads, surreal electronic displays, and disturbing views of streetwise desperation.
 He makes an invaluable contribution to Sandler's heartrending mourning of an admittedly rough, earthy cultural touchstone destroyed by corporate (read: Disney) interests (one man, in a gaudy McDonald's t-shirt, applauds the change, but another invades the Disney store and holds a stuffed Mickey Mouse up as a representation of the antichrist).